-Hire Us to Write for You
+Hire Us to Write for You.

-And No!
 You don’t need a business plan if your view of a salon business is a mabati curved shade with one plastic chair and an inexperienced salonist.

 But I doubt if you will break even and become a millionaire with this approach.